SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ```

 This means that implementing block closures is enough to support all kinds of control flow statements in Pharo.
 Moreover, Pharo libraries make use of block closures to define library-specific control flow instructions, such as the `do:` and `select:` messages understood by collections.
 Pharo developers often use closures in the Domain Specific Languages that they design.

 Developers are also encouraged to define their own control flow statements to hide implementation details of their libraries from their users.

+### Block

+In Pharo, blocks are _lexical_ closures i.e., basically anonymous functions without a name that capture the environment in which they are defined.

 When a block _expression_ is executed `[ 1+2 ]`, the instructions inside the block definition are not executed.